akkefa/ml-notes/docs/probability/continuous_distributions.md

 - Length of service time
 - Time between customer arrivals
 - the amount of money spent by the customer
+- Calculating the time until the radioactive particle decays

 ### PDF
 The continuous random variable, say X is said to have an exponential distribution, if it has the following probability